 Yes, low-sodium canned beans will set you back more than the value beans in the store.
 But think about it this way: any savings you make will come at the expense of your well-being in the long term.
 Seen from this lens, it seems like much less of a bargain.

-Before cooking with canned beans or eating them straight out of the can, drain and rinse them.
-Doing so will wash away 1/4th to 1/3rd of the excess sodium.
+Before you cook canned beans or eat them directly from the can, it is a good idea to drain and rinse them.
+This will wash away a quarter to a third of the excess sodium.

 The best way to do this is by transferring the beans to a sieve—and rinsing them thoroughly for 15-20 seconds under running water.